Poll: 58 percent say gun ownership increases safety

 Breaking News Emails

-These numbers come in advance of Saturday's march in Washington D.C. — and across the country — calling for an end to gun violence and mass shootings after the February 14 shootings in Parkland, Fla.
+These numbers come in advance of Saturday's march in Washington — and across the country — calling for an end to gun violence and mass shootings after the Feb.
+14 shootings in Parkland, Florida.

 In the poll, 58 percent agree with the statement that gun ownership does more to increase safety by allowing law-abiding citizens to protect themselves.